Aug 3, 2017

 Stay diligent.
 Privacy regulations are constantly changing, and your marketing policies must keep up!
 It’s not too late to examine your current policies and make changes.
 Doing so may save you trouble (and fines!) down the road.

 Learn everything you need to know about becoming a digital marketing expert on topics such as privacy.
-Browse our full course catalogue now.
+Browse our digital marketing courses now.